.

 Specimen Swapping

 This is similar to mislabeling in that it’s preventable with the right pathology lab management system.
-Modern LIS systems support error-free specimen handling and the secure tracking of specimens from receipt through the recording of test results, preventing the unintentional swapping of samples or test results during processing.
+Modern LIS lab systems support error-free specimen handling and the secure tracking of specimens from receipt through the recording of test results, preventing the unintentional swapping of samples or test results during processing.

 Prevention Strategies for Specimen Swapping